COMING THIS FALL (2022)!

 Musical direction and thematic composition by Stephen Lyons

-Shanto Acharia (Fond of Tigers, JUNO Award winner), Tasha Faye Evans, Steven Hill, Stephen Lyons (Fond of Tigers, JUNO Award winner), Paul Rigby (Neko Case), with voice-over by Marina Moreira.
+Shanto Acharia (Fond of Tigers, JUNO Award winner), Tasha Faye Evans, Steven Hill, Stephen Lyons (Fond of Tigers, JUNO Award winner), Paul Rigby (Neko Case), and Marina Moreira.

-The Vancouver International Film Festival will present the world premiere of Solitary Skies, a short stop-animation by visual artist Amanda Cassidy, with music by Stephen Lyons.
-The Festival runs from October 1-11, and the film will be in theatre October 4 and 5.
-Tickets here.
+The Vancouver International Film Festival presented the world premiere of Solitary Skies, a short stop-animation by visual artist Amanda Cassidy with music by Stephen Lyons in October 2021, and the film will be released online (and in an outdoor screening in East Vancouver) in September, 2022.

-Stephen recently wrote music for the audio play Cloudless, written by José Teodoro and presented by Canadian Stage.
-He's currently working on Screen Door, another audio play with José, set for an early-2022 release.
+Stephen recently wrote music for the audio play Cloudless, written by José Teodoro and presented by Canadian Stage, and Screen Door, another audio play with José, set for a Fall 2022 release.

 Visit Stephen's Instagram HERE